microservice/microservice-cli/packages/oms/README.md

 # OMS

-CLI package for OMS App.
+Toolchain package for Open Microservice Specification.
 See https://github.com/microservices/oms for more info.